TylerLu/EDUGraphAPI-Angular/README.md

 ![](Images/edu-class.png)

-In the **EducationServiceClient**, three private methods prefixed with HttpGet simplify the invoking of REST APIs.
+In **/app/services/dataService.ts**, three generic methods simplify the invoking of REST APIs.

-* **HttpGetAsync**: sends a http GET request to the target endpoint,  and returns the JSON response string.
-An access token is included in the bearer authentication header.
+* **getObject<T>**: sends a http GET request to the target endpoint, and deserializes the JSON response string to T, and return the result object.
-* **HttpGetObjectAsync<T>**:  deserializes the JSON string returned by HttpGetAsync to the target type T, and returns the result object.
+* **getPagedCollection<T>**:  sends a http GET request to the target endpoint, and deserializes the JSON response string to PagedCollection<T>, and return the result object.
-* **HttpGetArrayAsync<T>**: deserializes the JSON string returned by HttpGetAsync to the target array type T[], and returns the array.
+* **getArray<T>**: sends a http GET request to the target endpoint, and deserializes the JSON response string to array, and return the array.

+For http GET request sent by the 3 methods above, an access token is included in the bearer authentication header.

 ### Authentication Flows